Dr. BotLove or: How I Learned to Stop Worrying and Love the AI

 AI is the best of the worst tools in our belt.
 It’s brilliant, it’s broken, and I use it every single day

-We will talk about how to integrate it into your work life without losing your mind (or your ability to think).
+There are various ways to integrate it into your work life without losing your mind (or your ability to think).
 Come learn how to interact with the bots recognizing they are like an overconfident, very smart, but completely chaotic junior dev.

 Scope: This discussion will be focused on commercially available AI tools like Claude, ChatGPT, Gemini, and Copilot.
 I’m sure some of y’all have custom fixes for all these issues, but for this we’re focusing on the out-of-the-box bots were stuck with.